Wisdomplexus-Logo

 • Linguistic processing

-When the data is fed, it gets indexed which ultimately helps the developers in determining its cognitive features.
+When the data is fed, it gets indexed, which ultimately helps the developers in determining its cognitive features.

 After this, Watson performs position-based indexing.

-This type of indexing has added advantages over the traditional one which is almost used universally in open source search systems.
+This type of indexing has added advantages over the traditional one, which is almost universally used in open source search systems.

 IBM Watson’s use of applying positional indexing helps the data to liberate itself from the traditional rigid document models